 Dr. Glenn Joseph's Problem and Call to Dr. Arnold O. Beckman

-A former classmate and friend of Dr. Beckman’s from UIUC, Dr. Joseph was working at the California Citrus Growers analyzing lemon juice extracts.
-His tools for measuring acidity used very fragile glass electrodes, and they were not accurate enough.
+A former classmate and friend of Dr. Beckman’s from University of Illinois, Urbana-Champaign, Dr. Glenn Joseph, was working at the California Citrus Growers analyzing lemon juice extracts.
+The acidity of these extracts was an essential measurement to predict the quality of resulting lemon juice, but his tools for measuring acidity used very fragile glass electrodes, and the measurements took too long and were not accurate enough.

-Dr. Joseph asked Dr. Beckman if he knew of a better method for measuring acidity of his complex samples:
+Dr. Joseph asked Dr. Beckman if he knew of a better method for measuring acidity of his complex samples, specifically: